Automate actions with Govern Hooks

 all_users_logins = set(all_users.keys())

-# remove unexisting users (that exist in DSS but not in Govern) so the role assignment rule doesn't fail on that
+# remove unexisting users (that exist in Dataiku but not in Govern) so the role assignment rule doesn't fail on that

 approvers_logins = potential_approvers.intersection(all_users_logins)